 And please, please, please don’t let your past mistakes and past failures define who you are.
 You are much more than that.

-Welcome failure, and let it shape your approach and course of action—but never give in to it.
+Welcome failure and let it shape your approach and course of action.

 Boy, that was a long post, and you if you’ve made it so far, then I applaud you for your courage and commitment.